-4.6 A methodical perspective on the creation of results
+4.6 A Methodical Perspective on the Creation of Results

 Enterprise architecture results will typically feature numerous models and views.
-In an architecture context, these models are created in line with so-called viewpoints [60]: A specification of the conventions for constructing and using a view.
+In an architecture context, these models are created in line with so-called view-points [60]: A specification of the conventions for constructing and using a view.
 A pattern or template from which to develop individual views by establishing the purposes and audience for a view and the techniques for its creation and analysis.
-To some extent a viewpoint establishes a method for the creation of views, in particular where it concerns "the techniques for its creation and analysis".
-In [122, 152] a framework was proposed to dissect a modelling method into a number of aspects:
+To some extent a viewpoint establishes a method for the creation of views, in particular, where it concerns "the techniques for its creation and analysis."
+In [122, 152], a framework was proposed to dissect a modeling method into a number of aspects:

-- Way of thinking Articulates the assumptions on the kinds of problem domains, solutions and modellers.
-This notion is also referred to as die Weltanschauung [126, 153], underlying perspective [83] or philosophy [12]. - Way of modelling The way of modelling provides an abstract description of the underlying modelling concepts together with their interrelationships and properties.
-It structures the models, which can be used in the information system development, i.e. it provides a language in which to express the models. - Way of working Structures (parts of) the way in which a system is developed.
-It defines the possible tasks, including sub-tasks, and ordering of tasks, to be performed as part of the development process.
-It furthermore provides guidelines and suggestions (heuristics) on how these tasks should be performed. - Way of managing The managerial aspects of system development.
-Originally this was referred to as the way of controlling.
-It includes such aspects as human resource management, quality and progress control, and evaluation of plans, i.e. overall project management and governance (see [72, 127]). - Way of supporting The support to system development that is offered by (possibly automated) tools.
+- Way of thinking-Articulates the assumptions on the kinds of problem domains, solutions and modelers.
+This notion is also referred to as die Weltanschauung [126, 153], underlying perspective [83] or philosophy [12]. - Way of modeling-The way of modeling provides an abstract description of the underlying modeling concepts together with their interrelationships and properties.
+It structures the models, which can be used in the information system development, i.e., it provides a language in which to express the models. - Way of working-Structures (parts of) the way in which a system is developed.
+It defines the possible tasks, including subtasks, and ordering of tasks, to be performed as part of the development process.
+It furthermore provides guidelines and suggestions (heuristics) on how these tasks should be performed. - Way of managing-The managerial aspects of system development.
+Originally, this was referred to as the way of controlling.
+It includes such aspects as human resource management, quality and progress control, and evaluation of plans, i.e., overall project management and governance (see [72, 127]). - Way of supporting-The support to system development that is offered by (possibly automated) tools.
 In general, a way of supporting is supplied in the form of some computerized tool.

-The resulting framework is shown in Figure 4.18.
-As synonyms, one may refer to a way of working as a (modelling) approach and to a way of modelling as a (modelling) technique.
-The way of thinking and way of modelling of a method are strongly tied to the subject dimensions in architecture frameworks since these dimensions determine what is to be modelled.
-The way of modelling is also tied to the form dimensions, in particular the levels of detail, specificity and formality needed in the results.
+The resulting framework is shown in Fig. 4.18.
+As synonyms, one may refer to a way of working as a (modeling) approach and to a way of modeling as a (modeling) technique.
+The way of thinking and way of modeling of a method are strongly tied to the subject dimensions in architecture frameworks since these dimensions determine what is to be modeled.
+The way of modeling is also tied to the form dimensions, in particular the levels of detail, specificity and formality needed in the results.